tobiaskortus/covid19-search/web_application/backend/README.md

 ```

 #### Country, Institution and Author Filters

 In order to enclose the search further, the search engine enables the user to filter the documents for additional specific properties.
 Currently those support filtering for specific locations, authors and institutions.
 The filtering process is directly integrated into the ad-hoc retrieval and is performed after the query of the matching document ids.
-In a first step the filters, which are transmitted by the frontend as a http request parameter, are grouped based on their category (country, author, institution) using the `groupFilters` method.
+In a first step the filters objects which are described in detail in the [frontend documentation](../frontend/README.md), transmitted by the frontend as a http request parameter, are grouped based on their category (country, author, institution) using the `groupFilters` method.

 ```javascript
 /**